cksystemsteaching/selfie/README.md

 Minification is typically used to decrease the size of source code that is sent across the Internet for the purpose of code execution rather than for reading by humans.
 For example, Javascript programs are often sent to browsers as minified code.
 To see that both versions are indeed semantically equivalent, try:

 ```bash
 make whitespace
 ```

 In fact, even the machine code and the assembly code generated for both versions are identical.
-The output of selfie shows that the only difference between the two versions are the number of characters in the code: 737 characters in 23 lines and 9 comments for the original and 94 characters in 1 line and 0 comments for the minified version.
+The *profile* of the compiled source code shows that the only difference between the two versions are the number of characters in the code: 737 characters in 23 lines and 9 comments for the original and 94 characters in 1 line and 0 comments for the minified version.
 Only 94 characters, that is, 12.75% of the 737 characters are used in 39 actual symbols whereas 100% of the 94 characters in the minified version are used in the same symbols.
 One could decrease the size of the minified version even further by renaming the variable `foo` to a 1-letter identifier such as `f`.
 Try that!
 It will not change the semantics either.

 #### Parser